urbancompasspony/SSH2Windows/Main_PSExec_Commands.md

 ...and open that file, on the desktop remotely, to someone using Windows see what was writted!

 psexec -s -d -i 1 notepad "C:/Temp/test.txt"

+# Everything Ok??

+Go see files "PowerShell_Commands" and/or "NirCMD_Commands.md"!